palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

 		// more stuff...
 	}

-The startFromScratch() function resets the board peripheral devices and does some general housekeeping, along with making inital serial contact with any controlling program. the useAccel and useAux variables are inside the OpenBCI_32_Daisy library (hence the OBCI.) and it's important to decide and select which kind of data you want to log.
-It is possible to do both, but you will need to manually operate the useAux or useAcel variables (tutorial on that coming sooooon).

 Then, in the loop, we want to check for the rising edge of the button press, make note of it in the auxData array, and set the write-to-SD flag (if you like).
 Finally, we want to get the button press event into the data stream.
 (Reference the [OpenBCI Data Format Doc](http://docs.openbci.com/software/02-OpenBCI_Streaming_Data_Format) for data packet anatomy) There are 6 bytes available in each data packet, and the default format is to read them as three 16bit integers (aka 'words' or 'shorts').
 You can decide to add your flags into the auxData array any way you choose.
 In this example, we are setting each short to the value 0x6620.
 That's because our [OpenBCI GUI](https://github.com/OpenBCI/OpenBCI_Processing) converts these variables to Gs (the GUI is expecting accelerometer data) and 0x6620 converts to PI (3.14).
 Our sample rate of 250SPS gives us a 4mS resolution on external trigger events like the rising edge of the PROG button press.

 	pushButtonValue = digitalRead(pushButton);    // feel the PROG button